egandavidpatrick-del/AutoRegisterUpdater/README.md

 **Development and Test Environment**

-- Developed and tested on Windows 11 Pro box.
+- Developed and tested on Windows 11 Pro x64 Computer.

 **Software Requirements**
 - Microsoft Office 365 is Installed on the users computer ensuring Microsoft Excel is installed.